 An X-ray is a diagnostic imaging tool used to create pictures of the inside of the body.
-The images are created through low-doses of electromagnetic radiation passing through the body.
+The images are created when high-speed electrons strike a heavy metal target, like tungston, which decreases the electron speed resulting in forming X-rays.
 Parts of the body that are denser, such as bones, absorb more radiation and appear brighter on X-ray images.
 Softer parts of the body, such as muscle and fat, appear darker.

 X-rays are used to diagnose broken and fractured bones, joint problems, tumors, some infections, enlarged organs and some digestive problems.
 X-rays are quick and painless.
 The amount of radiation exposure from an X-ray is very small, but young children and babies in the womb are more sensitive to the risks of exposure.
 Inform your doctor or the X-ray technologist if you are pregnant.